Big Ramsey degrees using parameter spaces: Big Ramsey degrees

 \subsection{Triangle-free graphs}

 In this section we consider graphs to be structures in a language consisting of a single binary relation $E$.
 We fix alphabet $\Alphabet=\{0\}$.

 \begin{definition} We define graph $\str{G}$ as follows: \begin{enumerate} \item The vertex set $G$ is $\VSpace{\Alphabet}{\omega}{1}$ (that is, the set of all finite 1-parameter words). \item Given two vertices $U$ and $V$ such that $|U|<|V|$, we put an edge between $U$ and $V$ if and only if \begin{enumerate}[label=(\roman*)] \item $V_{|U|}=\lambda_0$ and \item for no $0\leq j<|U|$ it holds that $U_j=V_j=\lambda_0$. \end{enumerate} \end{enumerate} There are no other edges. \end{definition} \begin{remark} Condition \ref{item:passing} in Definition~\ref{def:trianglefree} is the passing number representation of the Rado graph used by Sauer~\cite{Sauer2006} (see also~\cite[Theorem~6.25]{todorcevic2010introduction}).
 Condition~\ref{item:parallel} is similar to Dobrinen's parallel 1's criterion~\cite[Definition 3.7]{dobrinen2017universal}.
-The notion of subtree (or a subspace) used here is however different from~\cite{Sauer2006} and \cite{dobrinen2017universal}. \end{remark} \begin{lemma} Graph $\str{G}$ is triangle-free. \end{lemma} \begin{proof} Assume to the contrary that $U$, $V$ and $W$ form a triangle.
+The notion of subtree (or a subspace) used here is however different from~\cite{Sauer2006} and \cite{dobrinen2017universal}. \end{remark} \begin{lemma} $\str{G}$ is triangle-free. \end{lemma} \begin{proof} Assume to the contrary that $U$, $V$ and $W$ form a triangle.
 Without loss of generality we can assume that $|U|<|V|<|W|$.
 Because there is an edge between $U$ and $V$, we know that $V_{|U|}=\lambda_0$.
 Because there is an edge between $U$ and $W$, we know that $W_{|U|}=\lambda_0$.
-A contradiction with the existence of an edge between $V$ and $W$. \end{proof} The following follows directly from the definition of the substitution: \begin{observation} Let $W$ be an infinite-parameter word.
-Then for every $U,V\in G$ it holds that $U$ is adjacent to $V$ if and only if $W(U)$ is adjacent to $W(V)$. \end{observation} Let $\str{H}$ with $H=\omega$ be (an enumeration of) the universal homogeneous triangle-free graph.
-We define the mapping $\varphi\colon\omega\to G$ by putting $\varphi(i)=U$ where $U$ is a 1-parameter word of length $i$ defined by putting for every $0\leq j<i$ It is easy to check: \begin{observation} Function $\varphi$ is an embedding $\varphi\colon \str{H}\to \str{G}$ and thus $\str{G}$ is a universal triangle-free graph. \end{observation}
+This contradicts the existence of an edge between $V$ and $W$. \end{proof} The following follows directly from the definition of substitution: \begin{observation} Let $W$ be an infinite-parameter word.
+Then for every $U,\allowbreak V\in G$ it holds that $U$ is adjacent to $V$ if and only if $W(U)$ is adjacent to $W(V)$. \end{observation} Let $\str{H}$ with $H=\omega$ be (an enumeration of) the universal homogeneous triangle-free graph.
+We define the mapping $\varphi\colon\omega\to G$ by putting $\varphi(i)=U$ where $U$ is a 1-parameter word of length $2i+1$ defined by putting for every $0\leq j\leq i$